MiroPalmu/hycc/docs/sphinx/parser.rst

 --------

 Nodes define different patterns of tokens.
-Thsee patterns assume that whitespace tokens are ignored.
+These patterns assume that whitespace tokens are ignored.

 When node tries to match patterns, each pattern is tried one-by-one in order and if some pattern matches